 - Policy language reviews

-- System and process reviews
+- Organisational system and process reviews

-- Developing business & technology strategy
+- Developing an inclusive strategy

 2020 Yahoo! finance & Involve Leading 100 LGBT+ Executives